Reading a stretching manual or following an experienced person is the best way to learn the best form.

 A tight or inflamed IT band can cause tendonitis or knee alignment issues.

 Stretch from a sitting position: cross the left leg across the right knee and gently push down on the left knee.
 You should feel the stretch on the outside of your leg.
-Hold for 15-30 seconds, then rotate.
+Hold for 15 to 30 seconds, then rotate.

 The pedaling motion develops short and powerful hamstrings.
 Unlike running, which lengthens hamstrings, cyclists are prone to tightness in these muscles.
 This is why your "hams" might ache if you're a cyclist who runs on occasion.